María Conchita Alonso: Career

 Alonso's first gold album and number one song on the charts was Love Maniac, released in 1979 under the name Ámbar.
 After that followed her second number-one "The Witch" and soon after "Dangerous Rhythm".
 For what is considered her best known song, she was asked by Giorgio Moroder to write the lyrics in Spanish and sing "Vamos a Bailar" which he had written for the soundtrack of the film Scarface.
 The song instantly became a classic among Spanish speakers, despite failing to garner major attention outside of Cuba where it was recorded.
 Her two albums with Ámbar and her solo debut were recorded in English.
 Her second album, María Conchita, in 1984, made her an international singing star in the Spanish-speaking market, and garnered her first of three Grammy Award nominations (1985, 1988, 1994).

+Alonso sang the United States national anthem at the FIFA UNICEF charity match on July 27, 1986, at the Rose Bowl in Pasadena, California, in front of a crowd of 57,539.
+The game was between the “Rest of the World” and “The Americas” which featured Diego Maradona only one month after his successful 1986 World Cup win.

-Alonso made her Hollywood film debut in Moscow on the Hudson (1984) with Robin Williams, and also starred in Touch and Go (1986), Extreme Prejudice (1987), The Running Man (1987), Colors (1988), Vampire's Kiss (1989), Predator 2 (1990) and The House of the Spirits (1993).
+Alonso made her Hollywood film debut in Moscow on the Hudson (1984) with Robin Williams, and also starred in Touch and Go (1986), Extreme Prejudice (1987), The Running Man (1987), Colors (1988) with Sean Penn, Vampire's Kiss (1989), Predator 2 (1990) and The House of the Spirits (1993).